robenkleene/design-references/blender/tutorials/blender-hdri-sky.md

 ### Gradient

 1. Add a `ColorRamp` and connect the `Add > Value` output to its `Fac` input (view the output of the `ColorRamp` by `⇧⌃LMB` on it)
-2. Use the `ColorRamp` to make a gradient for the sky
+2. With the `ColorRamp`, set the interpolation from `Linear` to `B-Spline`, then make a gradient for the sky

 #### Example Gradients